linwatt/Chapter7/.guides/content/Display-WorkoutListFragment-in-MainActivity-Layout-a184.md

-We’re going to add our new `WorkoutListFragment` to our <font style="font-family:courier;">MainActivity</font> layout so that it appears to the left of
+We’re going to add our new `WorkoutListFragment` to our `MainActivity` layout so that it appears to the left of `WorkoutDetailFragment`.
-`WorkoutDetailFragment`.
 Displaying fragments side by side in this manner is a common way of designing apps to work on tablets.

 ![](.guides/img/31.png)